designersayap/lunar-rover/app/template-components/component-guidelines.md

 # Component Guidelines

-All components in `app/template-components` must support inline editing, dynamic property updates, and the project's architectural standards.
+This document outlines the standards for creating new **Template Components** in the Lunar Page Builder.
+All components in `app/template-components` must support inline editing, dynamic property updates, and strict architectural standards.

+## 📁 Directory Structure

+When creating a new component, you will touch three files across the project:

+1.  **The Component File**: `app/template-components/[category]/[name].js`
+2.  **Sidebar Config**: `app/page-builder-components/content/component-library.js`
+3.  **Default Data**: `app/template-components/content/data.js`

+---

 ## 1. Core Builder Components

-Use these primitives instead of standard HTML tags to enable builder functionality (ID generation, overlay, editing).
+**Do not use standard HTML tags** for editable content.
+Use these primitives from `app/page-builder-components/` to enable the "Builder" features (hover effects, click-to-edit, etc).

 ### `BuilderButton`
 **Primary component for Buttons AND Links.**
-Supports variants, custom URLs, and opening Dialogs.
+Supports variants, custom URLs, and standard Dialog triggers.

 ```javascript
 import BuilderButton from "@/app/page-builder-components/utils/builder/builder-button";